aws-samples/media-analysis-policy-evaluation-framework/README.md

-# Guidance for Media Extraction and Dynamic Content Policy Evaluation Framework on AWS
+# Media Analysis and Policy Evaluation Framework - V2

 ## Table of Content